 The academic programs at MCC, Manchester Community College have been approved by the NH Department of Education for Veterans Education benefits, for persons eligible for GI Bill® and Federal Tuition Assistance.
 Students who have questions regarding their eligibility should contact the VA at 1-888-442-4551 or their Education Service Specialist in their military branch.
 Any student who will be using VA educational benefits must contact MCC's VA Certifying Official in the Registrar's Office to ensure that all necessary paperwork has been processed.
 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information about education benefits.va.gov/gibill.
+More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/gibill.